BIOP/bigdataviewer-spimdata-extras/README.md

 Repository which can build SpimData objects from:
 - ImagePlus
-- QuPath project with BioFormats Server builder ( in progress )

 Also contains DisplaySettings class, which store color and min / max informations.